espocrm/documentation/administration/bpm-activities.md

 #### Using created relationship

 It's possible to create Children-to-Parent relationship between some entity type and User Task, then User Tasks will be available in *Relationships* layout of that entity type.
-Administration > Entity Manager > BpmnUserTask > Relatinships > edit Children-to-Parent > check your entity type at *Foreign Fields*.
+Go to Administration > Entity Manager > BpmnUserTask > Relatinships > edit Children-to-Parent, check your entity type at *Foreign Fields*.

 ### Resolution